THE ABUSE OF POWERS

 The Royal Commission into institutional responses to child abuse in Australia, and the recent parliamentary investigations into the Westminster paedophile rings in the UK, are both revealing that structures which we thought were there as instruments of law and justice, or instruments of national security, or instruments of church or of childcare, have been continually exploited, sometimes intended, and oftentimes protected, as instruments for something hidden, inhuman and deeply shameful, serving the pleasures and hidden rituals of hitherto unaccountable elites.

-It is sad to add in 2017 that Operation Midland – the police investigation into the Elm Guest House and the Wesminster Paedophile ring – has now been shut down.
+A major police investigation in Britain the 1980s uncovered paedophile operations which involved senior British political figures as well as a senior member of the royal family.
+The operation was shut down by authorities superior to the Metropolitan Police on the grounds that further findings “could destablize national security.”
+It is sad to add that a generation later, in 2017, Operation Midland – the police investigation into the Elm Guest House and the Wesminster Paedophile ring – has now also been shut down.
 The previous police investigation was shut down for reasons of “National Security.”
 Orders from the top!

 Every Diocese in the UK and Australia now maintains a professional standards department, part of whose job is to investigate and provide redress for victims and records for police and Royal Commission investigations.
-These offices are uncovering the level of collaboration among senior politicians, judges, police and bishops to protect organised, religious, ritual and institutional abuse, collaboration which has been perpetuated through covert networks.
+These offices are uncovering the high level of collaboration among senior politicians, judges, police and bishops both to perpetrate and protect organised,religious, ritual and institutional abuse; collaboration which has been perpetuated and enforced through powerful covert networks.
 Talk with a few of today’s professional standards officers or with those who have sought to push Operation Midland forward, and you will soon read Romans 1:18-32 in a very different light.

 As truths emerge about the powers that have created and covered up these crimes – and for whom – so a different picture of the distribution of power and privilege comes to light.
 So too the difference in interest between those who hold the means of privilege (the 1%) and ordinary citizens (the 99%).
 More hopefully, an understanding of how powers have been corrupted is often the fuel for change and reform of those powers.